 A root certificate is generated by a CA and is used to sign certificates.
 Every browser includes a root store of trusted root certificates.
 Any certificate signed with the private key of a root certificate is automatically trusted by a browser.

 The percentage of bandwidth saved by caching on the Cloudflare network.

 A unique user who authenticates to connect to an application protected by Cloudflare Access, or to use a Gateway service.

 SSL was a widely used cryptographic protocol for providing data security for Internet communications.
 SSL was superseded by TLS; however, most people still refer to Internet cryptographic protocols as SSL.

 Server Name Indication (SNI)

 SNI allows a server to host multiple TLS Certificates for multiple websites using a single IP address.
 SNI adds the website hostname in the TLS handshake to inform the server which website to present when using shared IPs.
-Cloudflare uses SNI for Dedicated SSL certificates and all Universal SSL certificates.
+Cloudflare uses SNI for all Universal SSL certificates.

 Service Level Agreement (SLA)